subha345/subha_portfolio/README.md

 # subha_portfolio
-Application is created with React, Redux, NodeJS and MYSQL.
+Application is created with React, Redux, NodeJS.